 Vermouth is a liquor, but it’s a fortified wine, not a distilled spirit.
 It’s used as a supporting character in many popular cocktails.
 Styles include dry, sweet, semi-dry, and semi-sweet.
 See Negroni, Manhattan. and Top Vermouth Cocktails.

 Beer is an alcoholic beverage made from fermenting cereal grains, most commonly barley.
 It’s consumed all over the world, both straight and in cocktails.
 See Top Beer Cocktails.
 Beers generally fall into two brewing methods, lager beer and ale.
 Within each class there are different styles varying by color, bitterness/sweetness, density, and alcoholic content.
 Below are some of the most common styles:

-- Ales like Blonde Ale, Brown Ale, Pale Ale, and India Pale Ale (IPA)
+- Ales: Blonde Ale, Brown Ale, Pale Ale, and India Pale Ale (IPA), Sour Ale, Porter, Stout

 Sake (pronounced sah-kay) is a Japanese fermented rice liquor, sometimes called rice wine.
 It has a smooth flavor with a dry finish, like dry white wine or dry vermouth.
 See Sake Southside Cocktail.